paulmach/orb/maptile/tilecover/README.md

 # orb/maptile/tilecover [![Godoc Reference](https://pkg.go.dev/badge/github.com/paulmach/orb)](https://pkg.go.dev/github.com/paulmach/orb/maptile/tilecover)

 Package `tilecover` computes the covering set of tiles for an `orb.Geometry`.
-It is a a port of the nodejs library [tile-cover](https://github.com/mapbox/tile-cover) which is a port from Google's S2 library.
+It is a port of the nodejs library [tile-cover](https://github.com/mapbox/tile-cover) which is a port from Google's S2 library.
 The same set of tests pass.

 ## Usage